Mazda3: Design

 When first introduced, United States-market Mazda3 models were available in only two trim levels, i and s, with the 2.0 L and 2.3 L engines, respectively.
 Since then Mazda has introduced additional models under the Touring and Grand Touring labels.
 British Mazda3s are offered in S, TS, TS2, Sport, and a top end 2.3 L turbocharged Mazda3 MPS (Mazda Performance Series) models.
-Since April 2008, when there was a mainly cosmetic facelift of the Mazda3, there have been some changes to the trim designations for UK cars, with the models now being the entry-level S, then Takara (which replaces TS and TS2), the Tamura Special Edition and the Sport and MPS as before.
+Since April 2008, when there was a mainly cosmetic facelift of the Mazda3, there have been some changes to the trim designations for UK cars, with the models became the entry-level S, then Takara (which replaced TS and TS2), the Tamura Special Edition and the Sport and MPS as before.

 All three models use the inline-4 Mazda MZR engine, with various types, displacements and outputs including the MZ-CD turbo-diesel, depending on model and market.
 Transmissions are a five-speed manual transmission and a four-speed automatic transmission; since the 2006 model year, a five-speed automatic is optional on models with the 2.3 L engine.
-This transmission has now been made standard on the 2.0 L engine in Japan (FWD models only), as part of a minor facelift in early 2008 which includes different front/rear bumper designs, new wheel designs and body colors, stiffened chassis, and better interior materials.
+This transmission became standard on the 2.0 L engine in Japan (FWD models only), as part of a minor facelift in early 2008 which includes different front/rear bumper designs, new wheel designs and body colours, stiffened chassis, and better interior materials.
 The MPS / Mazdaspeed version is only available with a six-speed manual.

+Philippines

+In the Philippines, the BK3 replaced the (BH) 323 in 2004.
+There are three trim levels, "1.6S", "1.6V and " 2.0R".
+The "1.6V" is powered by Mazda's 1.6L inline-four engine mated to a 4-speed automatic transmission respectively.
+It came with four speakers and 6 CD audio system, central locking among other features.
+The top spec "2.0R" is powered by Mazda's 2.0L MZR engine mated to a 4 speed automatic transmission with activematic.
+It came with side skirts, sunroof, remote keyless entry, immobilizer and leather interior.

+In 2007, the entry level "1.6S" received a minor update.
+Updates includes new gauge clusters, cloth seats and door linings, MP3 ready sound system, and a redesigned grille.